2019 Intercontinental Cup: Syria, North Korea and Tajikistan confirmed as India's opponents | Goal.com

 India are the defending champions of the Intercontinental Cup following their victory over Kenya in the final of the 2018 edition held in Mumbai.

 The 2019 Intercontinental Cup could be the first major assignment for India’s incoming new coach Igor Stimac.
-The former Croatia manager had last week been recommended as India’s next coach by the AIFF (All India Football Federation) technical committee after beating off competition from Albert Roca, Hakan Ericson and Lee Ming-sung.
+The former Croatia manager had been recommended as India’s next coach by the AIFF (All India Football Federation) technical committee last week.

 India, meanwhile, have not played any competitive football ever since their agonising 1-0 loss to Bahrain in the AFC Asian Cup which signalled the end of their campaign.
 It was the last tournament overseen by English coach Stephen Constantine who resigned from his position following the team’s group-stage exit.